Net stable funding ratio: Description

-Formula

 Implementation

 As the Basel Committee on Banking Supervision (BCBS) does not have the power to issue legally binding regulation, the Basel III standards have to be implemented by national authorities.
 Consequently, there are differences among countries with respect to both content and timing.

-The NSFR has become a minimum standard by 1 January 2018.
+The NSFR became a minimum standard on 1 January 2018.
 However, implementation has been delayed in many countries.
-Less than half of the G20 members had implemented the rules by 2018.
+Less than half of the G20 members have implemented the rules as of 2018.
 Among those that lag behind are the US, the EU, Switzerland and Japan.
 The compliant countries include Australia, Brazil, China, Indonesia and Russia.

 Over time NSFR calibration will be reviewed as proposals are developed and industry standards implemented.

 Off-balance sheet categories

 As mentioned above, off-balance sheet categories are also weighted as they contribute to both the assets and liabilities.
 This is best explained by the potential for contingent calls on funding liquidity (revocable and irrevocable line of credit and liquidity facilities to clients).
 Therefore, once the standard is in place, off-balance sheet commitments will need to be funded, with the stable funding.

 This may help prevent the excessive use of the shadow banking system, including special purpose entity and structured investment vehicle, as these conduits often benefit from liquidity facilities (so-called back-stop facilities) granted by the bank which created them.